Rasarit/maize-price-forecast/README.md

 This chart shows the **average maize price for each month**.

-It indicates a **seasonal price pattern**, where prices tend to be relatively lower in the early months of the year and increase toward the later months.
+The plot indicates a **seasonal pattern**, where maize prices tend to increase toward the later months of the year compared to the earlier months.

 ---